Law

 Brunnée, Jutta - LLM, SJD, James Marshall Tory Dean's Chair (Dean)

-Chiao, Vincent - BA, PhD, JD
+Chiao, Vincent - BA, JD, PhD

-Cossman, Brenda - LLB, LLM, Goodman/Schipper Chair
+Cossman, Brenda - LLB, LLM, Goodman/Schipper Chair (Associate Dean, Research)

-Dawood, Yasmin - BA, MA, JD, PhD
+Dawood, Yasmin - BA, JD, MA, PhD

 Drassinower, Abraham - BPhil, LLB, MA, PhD